You will need to ensure that you meet the eligibility criteria as outlined in the person specification

 Non-urgent advice: Self-assessment

-This specialty will be using self-assessment as a method of shortlisting for 2024 national recruitment.
-This will replace white space questioning which was used in 2023.
+This specialty uses self-assessment as a method of shortlisting for national recruitment.

 Further details on each stage are provided below.

-8. Eligible applicants will be invited to interview based on verified self-assessment score ranking and interview capacity.
-Applicants ranking below interview capacity will be placed on a reserve interview list and will be invited in rank order subject to invited applicants withdrawing from the process.
+1. Eligible applicants will be invited to interview based on verified self-assessment score ranking and interview capacity.
+Applicants ranking below interview capacity will be placed on a reserve interview list and will be invited in rank order subject to invited applicants withdrawing from the process

-9. Offers - When final scores have been collated and all applicants have been given a ranking based on their combined self-assessment verified score and interview performance.
-Offers will be made and will continue to be made until all posts are filled.
+3. Offers - When final scores have been collated and all applicants have been given a ranking based on their combined self-assessment verified score and interview performance.
+Offers will be made and will continue to be made until all posts are filled

 Person specification